 How well do you know your market?
 How long has it been since you researched your market?
 Have you researched your market or are you guessing?

 Finding your target market is a lot like generating a keyword list for SEO; both require extensive research and your opinion might not be accurate.
-For example, many business owners make the mistake of thinking they are their own target market.
+For example, many business owners make the mistake of thinking they are their own target audience market.
 So, they craft marketing messages that appeal to them.
 In reality, their main market is usually an entirely different demographic.

 No matter what your product is, only research can pinpoint your target market.
 Even when your market seems obvious, you can always go deeper.
 For example, if you sell socks, your obvious market is everyone.
 However, you won’t sell many socks marketing to everyone with a general message.
 Even when you sell a product as universal as socks, you still need to define a smaller group of people so you can craft specific, targeted messages to the group.